🍂 Harvest big savings - Get up to 60% off on your first year with Paymo!

 Before you read on, put together a list of your top needs.
 Then, go through all the options to pick your top 3 to run for a trial based on your requirements (most offer a free trial), budget, team type, and pain points you want to solve.

-Here you will find a compact spreadsheet to help you choose a solution more easily.
+Here, you will find a compact spreadsheet to help you choose a solution more easily.
 Make a copy, add your notes and insights, and return to it whenever needed.

 Remember that I only focused my research on tools with complete project management features, especially those offering solid planning and tracking tools.
 I left aside software used solely for time tracking, task management, human resources, file management, or accounting.
 Sometimes, these market themselves as project management software but are insufficient compared to established PM tools.

-Top project management software and tools
+Top project management software

-After conducting an in-depth review of the most used project management software, here’s my pick of the top 13 best project management software.
+After conducting an in-depth review of the most used project management software, here’s my pick of the top 10 best project management software.
 These are the first options you should consider due to their winning combo of features, usability, and reliability, along with overwhelmingly positive reviews from their users as posted on review sites like G2, Capterra, GetApp, Trustradius, SoftwareAdvice, or Crozdesk.

-5. ProjectManager – a complex PM software geared towards business excellence
+6. ProjectManager – a complex PM software geared towards business excellence

 1. Paymo